Vice President of Vietnam

-While the office of vice president was first mentioned in the 1946 constitution, Tôn Đức Thắng became the first Vice President of Vietnam in 1960.
+While the office of vice president was first mentioned in the 1946 constitution, Tôn Đức Thắng became the first vice president of Vietnam in 1960.
 The 1980 constitution renamed the office of vice president to Deputy Chairman of the Council of State.
-Unlike the 1946, 1959 and the present constitution, the 1980 constitution did not mentioned what kind of authority the office of vice president had — for instance, it was not mentioned if a vice president would take the responsibilities of acting head of state if the head of state was incapacitated.
+Unlike the 1946, 1959 and the present constitution, the 1980 constitution did not mention what kind of authority the office of vice president had—for instance, it was not mentioned if a vice president would take the responsibilities of acting head of state if the head of state was incapacitated.
 In 1992, the name for the post of deputy chairman of the Council of State was reverted to its original name; vice president.
 South Vietnam, under its 1967 constitution, also had a vice-president.
-Since 1992, the office of Vice President of Vietnam has traditionally been occupied by a woman, with two of them becoming acting President in the last decade.
+Since 1992, the office of vice president has traditionally been occupied by a woman, with two of them becoming acting president in the 2020s.